LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 |Tut_5|_

 **8.**  Title the script "Master" or similar, select “Raw Text” and copy and paste the Master script, linked below.
+The scripts generate a password and username based on the user account, but these can be personalized if needed (*not suggested for new users*).
 Select “Save and Add Script” and then "Continue to Launch".

 **Deployment Scripts**